With a very few exceptions, I’ve stopped giving stars on book reviews. Why?

 The third reason is one of respect.
 In today’s interconnected world, very often I know – at least through social media – the author whose work I’m reviewing.
 Writers reviewing other writers know how much blood, toil, tears and sweat goes into writing a book, and we are loathe to undermine that effort.
 Overall, I think perhaps we’re a little too nice to each other, because of that.
 But a review without a star rating, one written with skill and thought – a proper critique, not a criticism – should indicate to other readers – and the writer – what I thought the strengths, and perhaps the weaknesses, of the book are.

 Will I ever give another star rating?
 Yes, sometimes.
 I will star-rate a book for a debut author, especially if they have next to no reviews and if I can write an overall positive review.
 I will star-rate an exceptional book, one that a decade from now I’m pretty sure I’ll still be thinking about.
+And if I am reviewing for a blog tour, yes.
 But otherwise, no. Not any longer.